Live Performances Index

 Comments: Also on the bill - The Adverts.
 Gig known to have taken place (to a capacity audience).

-Set: I Feel Alright, Born To Kill, You Take My Money, Neat Neat Neat, Politics, Fan Club, Sick of Being Sick, Stretcher Case, Help, Stab Your Back, So Messed Up, New Rose, Fish, Neat Neat Neat.
+Set: I Feel Alright, Born To Kill, You Take My Money, Neat Neat Neat, Politics, Fan Club, Sick of Being Sick, Stretcher Case, Help, Stab Your Back, So Messed Up, New Rose. encore - Fish, Neat Neat Neat.

 Set: unknown.